 b.
 Nadab, the firstborn, and Abihu: Nadab and Abihu were the two oldest children of Aaron, and the two ranking priests behind him – yet they were struck down by the LORD for offering profane fire before the LORD (Leviticus 10:1-7).

 i.
 The death of Nadab and Abihu is referred to at least five times in Leviticus and Numbers.
-This repetition shows that God did not want the event forgotten, or the lessons it teaches to be neglected.
+This repetition teaches that God did not want the event forgotten, or the lessons it taught to be neglected.

 ii.
 “Seemingly the most common reports of failure we hear of God’s ministers in our own day are of their malfeasance, indolence, greed, lust, and abuse of power.
 Tragically the lessons of the past are forgotten with frightful ease.
 The spiritual descendants of Nadab and Abihu continue to occupy the ranks of the ‘ministers’ of God.”
 (Allen)